murchie85/CSHARP-PROJECTS/README.md

 # .NET FUNDAMENTALS

 For Developers to build applications.
+Originally optimised for windows.
+** .NET IS core to windows operating system ** and installed on over one billion computers, this is why it must change as little as possible.
+So bugfixes and updates are infrequent.

+## Good Practice

+** Practically speaking, .NET Framework is Windows-only and a legacy platform.
+Do not create new apps using it **

-Three main .NET framworks
+### Three main .NET framworks

 - .NET Core
 - .NET Framework
 - .NET Standard

+Includes :

+1. Common Language Runtime (CLR), manages code execution
+2. Base Class Library (BCL)